Published on May 3, 2021

-Some common characteristics across Asian funerals include the respect of elders, use of specific colors like white and yellow mums, the use of incense to help loved ones along on their journey to the afterlife, and honoring deceased loved ones with three full days of visitation prior to the funeral.
+Some common characteristics across East Asian funerals include the respect of elders, use of specific colors like white and yellow mums, the use of incense to help loved ones along on their journey to the afterlife, and honoring deceased loved ones with three full days of visitation prior to the funeral.

 Asian funeral traditions vary depending on where a family is from, their religious beliefs, and social status.

 For example, Korean funerals vary widely depending on the economic status and religious preferences of the person whose life is being honored.